d6y/lift-cookbook/docs/0500-Around/0102-HTML-Email.md

 Problem
 -------

-You want to send a HTML email from your Lift applicaton.
+You want to send an HTML email from your Lift applicaton.

 Solution
 --------